ryooan/faq/docs/2-questions/1-creating/2-question-writing-guide.md

 Writing incisive questions for forecasting can be challenging, and requires a keen eye for detail, careful precision, creativity and imagination, and a host of other skills.
 Fortunately, many of these skills can be cultivated with a bit of practice.

-For experienced question writers, we have an ***interactive checklist - update if not used*** to address common issues ***here - add link***.
+For experienced question writers, we have a checklist to address common issues [here](https://www.metaculus.com/help/question-checklist/).
 For a comprehensive guide to writing good questions, see our guidelines below.

 ## What Types of Questions are Suitable for Metaculus?